|Home | Blog Index | Blog Archives | Christianity & Faith Essays

+Home | Blog Index | Blog Archives | Christianity & Faith Essays

+>

-VIDEO: June 4 storm at Decatur, IL
+> VIDEO: June 4 storm at Decatur, IL

-I had originally not planned to chase on Saturday, June 4, after a check of morning data suggested storms would be too far north of St. Louis with a low risk for any significant severe weather (not worth the gas money).
+> I had originally not planned to observe storms on Saturday, June 4, after a check of morning data suggested storms would be too far north of St. Louis with a low risk for any significant severe weather (not worth the gas money).
 However, after I got out of church at 6PM, a check of radar showed a strong storm just northwest of Springfield, drifting east-southeast - farther south than I'd expected to see storms this day.
 With a free Saturday evening and a potent storm only 100 miles away, I decided to give it a go northbound on I-55.
 I crossed into the anvil shadow around 7PM north of Litchfield:

-The storm - actually a small cluster of two or three close-knit cores - had already produced a strong gust front, which I encountered first at Springfield at a distance of more than 15 miles from the storm cores.
+> The storm - actually a small cluster of two or three close-knit cores - had already produced a strong gust front, which I encountered first at Springfield at a distance of more than 15 miles from the storm cores.
 The gust front was very potent, with winds in excess of 50mph.
 Lots of dust, dirt and small lightweight objects (leaves/paper) filled the air in Springfield.
 I turned east on I-72 to attempt to get ahead of the gust front for photography, but its direction of travel relative to me made this a lost cause.